Geoff Allen (footballer)

 Geoffrey Barry Allen (born 10 November 1946) is an English former professional footballer who played as a left winger.

 Career

 Born in Walker, Newcastle upon Tyne, Allen played for Newcastle United, making 22 appearances in the Football League, scoring 1 goal.
 He began his career as a junior and turned professional in February 1964, before making his first-team debut aged 17, in April 1964.
 He won the Inter-Cities Fairs Cup in 1969.

 His career ended aged 23 following an injury, after 26 first-team appearances in all competitions, scoring 1 goal.

 He was also an England youth international.

 Later life

 He later became a football coach, living in Mansfield.
-His grandson Elliot Anderson is a footballer who plays for Allen's former club, Newcastle United.
+His grandson Elliot Anderson is a footballer who played for Allen's former club, Newcastle United.